John Rosenberger: Superheroes and Romance (1960–1975)

 In 1974, Rosenberger stopped work on DC projects for unknown reasons.
 He started penciling for Sy Barry, the regular artist for The Phantom newspaper strip, whose eyesight was beginning to fail him.
 He continued with this task on-and-off for about a year.

 Sickness and death (1976–1977)

 Rosenberger suffered a heart attack on April 22, 1976, and took about two months off to recover.
 In August he was diagnosed with cancer, and he died on January 24, 1977, at the age of 58.
-His last work was for Wonder Woman #217 (April–May 1975), for which he would pencil only the first four pages before taking ill.
+One of his last stories was for Wonder Woman #217 (April–May 1975), for which he would pencil only the first four pages before taking ill.
 Subsequently, this issue was redrawn completely by Dick Dillin.
 The Rosenberger pages were later published in The Amazing World of DC Comics #15 (Aug.
 1977).